gourisabale18/Credit-Card-Fraud-Detection-Using-Big-Data-Analytics/README.md

 Display fraudulent and non fraudulent credit card transactions on a real time fraud alert dashboard.

-### Deployment Instructions
+### Create Database and Kafka Topics

-1)Install Cassandra db on your file system.
+1. Install Cassandra db on your file system.
-2)Start the cassandra server from the cmd prompt using the following command. cassandra -f
+2. Start the cassandra server from the cmd prompt using the following command. cassandra -f
-3)Connect to Cassandra db using cqlsh
+3. Connect to Cassandra db using cqlsh
-Open cmd line and type cqlsh
+4. Open cmd line and type cqlsh
-4)Create keyspace
+5. Create keyspace
  CREATE KEYSPACE creditcard WITH REPLICATION = { 'class' : 'SimpleStrategy', 'replication_factor' : 1 };
-5)Create db table on cassandra use creditcard; //use creditcard keyspace
+6. Create db table on cassandra use creditcard; //use creditcard keyspace
-6)Execute following scripts to create tables
+7. Execute following scripts to create tables
 CREATE TABLE fraud_transaction (
   cc_num text,
   trans_time timestamp,